aksiksi/onchg-rs/README.md

 ### pre-commit

-Create the `pre-commit` config and install the hook:
+Create a `pre-commit` config and install the hook:

 ```
 cat >.pre-commit-config.yaml <<EOL